Jessime/Jessime.github.io/_pages/about.md

 title: "About"
 ---

-You can find my CV here, if you're interested in my career story.
+You can find my [resume here](https://drive.google.com/file/d/1C13CJkXqMgaY502JOgk-FFflkOks1PY4/view?usp=sharing), if you're interested in my career story.

 I thought it would be entertaining to write up my About using "ice breakers".
 Googling "ice breakers" leads to results like, "If you were a vegetable...",